 Maintaining Eligibility For Chancellors Blue and Gold Scholarship

-After many continuous successful years of excellence, the program now supports approximately 350 students with expenditures exceeding $1,000,000.
+After many continuous successful years of excellence, the program now supports approximately 200 students with awards ranging up to $5,000, depending on the student’s financial need.

-- Scholars must maintain Satisfactory Academic Progress and a 2.5 GPA as defined by UCLA Financial Aid and Scholarships.
+- Scholars will need to maintain Satisfactory Academic Progress as defined by UCLA Financial Aid and Scholarships.

 - Scholars must notify Financial Aid and Scholarships of any change in family financial circumstances.